Newent Community School

-The campus consists of 35 acre which includes extensive sporting and leisure facilities, including: a floodlit all-weather pitch; sports hall; squash courts; gymnasium; fitness suite and indoor heated swimming pool - all of which are for use by the school and wider community.
-As a community school, adult education classes, are held both in the school and in the dedicated community rooms.
+The campus consists of 35 acre which includes extensive sporting and leisure facilities, including: a floodlit all-weather pitch; sports hall; squash courts; gymnasium; fitness suite and indoor heated swimming pool - all of which are for use by the school and wider community, through Freedom Leisure.

 Mark Harper MP was governor between 2000 - 2005.

 History

 Newent Community School and Sixth Form Centre was Gloucestershire’s first purpose-built comprehensive school.
 The present building was opened in April 1965, although previously it had operated on a split site in Ross Road.

 Originally there were four houses; Collingwood(blue), Mountbatten(red), Nelson (green)and Drake (yellow), but due to a low student numbers Drake was removed and only three remain.

 Eco-Lab

 The school required a new laboratory to meet curriculum requirements and inspired by exchange visits with a school in Kenya the pupils requested that it be developed as an eco lab.
 The building incorporates a comprehensive range of sustainable qualities; designed for low energy use with a high performance thermal envelope locally sourced and using renewable, low maintenance materials; good levels of north daylighting linked to automatically controlled artificial lighting and underfloor heating.
 Energy consumption results are published in the school news network.